 Promote Leadership and Effective Management

-Promote capable leadership and effective urban management within government and civil society, particularly during an emergency.
-This includes strong leadership, cross-sector communication, and evidenced-based decision-making.
+Encourage capable leadership and effective urban management within government and civil society, particularly during an emergency.
+This involves strong leadership, cross-sector communication, and evidenced-based decision-making.

 Empower a Broad Range of Stakeholder